-Over the full course of the regional planning process, we experienced a high degree of variability in the trading volumes and timing requested by recipients.
+Over the full course of the regional planning process, we experienced a high degree of variability in the transfer volumes and timing requested by recipients.
 Some of this was due to improvements in their understanding of future uncertainties, for example relating to demand, climate change and environmental destination.
 There was also significant uncertainty around the reliability or acceptability of other large-scale options.
 Some regional groups and companies, for example West Country Water Resources and South Staffs Water (also part of Water Resources West) considered our options, but ultimately did not select them as part of their draft Water Resources Management Plan preferred plan.
-We received change control requests from both WRSE and Severn Trent Water to refine trade volumes and timing very late in the process, after our decision-making work was complete.
-Unfortunately, there was insufficient time to accommodate these changes in our preferred pathway; instead we included an additional pathway in our water trading adaptive plan (Plan A2 in Figure 32).
-This again underlines the level of uncertainty that still exists with regards to water trading at this stage.
+As outlined in Section 7.3, the outcome of the regional planning process has led to a significant reduction in the volume of water transfer now included in our final plan.